Workforce Development Scholarships

 Tompkins Mahopac Bank Make and Accelerate Scholarship

 Tompkins Mahopac Bank is happy to announce a scholarship to support one student pursuing entry-level certification in Advanced Manufacturing.
-Financial assistance will be provided for one noncredit workforce training course for the Spring 2021 semester.
-Please apply by May 12, 2021.
+Financial assistance will be provided for one noncredit workforce training course for the Summer 2021 semester.

 Westchester Putnam One-Stop